dmcalp/zana-bot/README.md

 Picks from a list of comma separated values

 ### !urban [query]
-Returns the first result from Urban Dictionary
+Returns the first result from Urban Dictionary for a given query

 ### !d2p [amount]
 Converts a given number of dollars into the GBP equivalent